 - a.
 Pigs kept indoors must be kept on, or have access at all times to, a lying area (see E 14) that is: - 1.
 Of solid construction (i.e. not perforated); - 2.
 Bedded to a sufficient extent to avoid discomfort; and - 3.
 Either sloped to provide drainage or bedded to a sufficient extent to provide a dry surface. - b.
 Pigs kept in outdoor systems must have access to a comfortable, dry lying surface of sufficient size to allow all pigs to lie down at the same time.
-In inclement weather, (i.e., rain, snow, cold) the pigs must have access to a covered comfortable, dry lying surface of sufficient size to allow all pigs to lie down at the same time.
+In inclement weather, (i.e., rain, snow, cold) the pigs must have access to a covered comfortable, dry lying surface of sufficient size to allow all pigs to lie down at the same time and that has a windbreak to minimize the wind chill.